wein.plus

 Cheap Can Threaten Existence

-A simple liter bottle, label, and cheap cork together cost only 80 cents.
-Here, small details can make a difference: for each bottling, Bernie needs a tank.
+A simple liter bottle, label, and cheap cork cost only 80 cents together.
+Here, even small details can make a difference: For each bottling, Bernie needs a tank.
 The larger it is, the more he can bottle at once.
 This can reduce costs from nine to 4.5 cents per bottle.
+In the end, the customer gets his entry-level wine in the liter bottle for 6.95 euros.

-In the end, the customer gets their entry-level wine for a good five euros.
-"Anything below that is not cost-covering," warns Monika Reule, managing director of the German Wine Institute (DWI).
+“Anything below that is not cost-covering,” warns Monika Reule, managing director of the German Wine Institute (DWI).
 Nevertheless, it happens.
-Many winemakers forget fixed costs such as sales rooms, samples, and especially the time spent on direct sales.
-"Customers have an increasing need for information and buy on average less," has also found cost expert Oberhofer.
-This must be factored in by the winemaker.
-"On average, according to the agricultural report, businesses only calculate with 26.6 percent fixed costs," says Oberhofer, "but it should be 30 percent.".
+Many winemakers forget fixed costs like sales rooms, samples, and especially the time spent on direct sales.
+“Customers have an increasing need for information and buy less on average,” has also found cost expert Oberhofer.
+The winemaker must factor this in.
+“On average, businesses only calculate with 26.6 percent fixed costs according to the agricultural report, but it should be 30 percent.”

 Very Cheap for the Discounters